charliecalvert/CloudNotes/Assignments/GitHubApi.md

 In **App.js** make a copy of the **fetch** code you used to call the **/user** route.
 For now, use it in **App.js** and call your new method **fetchGistList**.
 In **fetchGistList**, the URL should be **/git-gist-get-gist-list**.

+Let's break that down:

+- git-gist: The microservice we will use on the server side.
+- get-gist-list: The route inside the microservice

+**NOTE** _I'm sure you can see that in the long run it will be simpler to break out the code in our main server so we can use a URL like this: **/git-gist/get-gist-list**.
+That will be simpler in several ways, but we aren't quite ready to refactor our code to fit that model._

 ## GetGist Component

 You'll need to create a new component called **ShowNewGist** that extends **React.Component**.
 Its job will be to display the information you get back when you create a gist.
 This component will take a certain number of props including: